-The two-year Master’s programme in Applied Physics is an internationally oriented programme.
-It is taught entirely in English and you can start in September and February.
-The pre-Master's programme starts in September.
-Read more about the Master's programme or find out more about admission.
+The two-year Master’s in Applied Physics is an internationally oriented programme and is taught entirely in English.
+The programme starts in September and February.
+The pre-master's programme starts in September.

-We also offer a bachelor's programme (BSc.) in Applied Physics.
+We also offer a Bachelor's in (BSc) in Applied Physics.

-Applied Physics is rooted in the fundamental truths and basic laws that describe the world around us.
-Experimentation is the gateway to discovering more about our world.
-Applied Physics focuses on using scientific principles in practical devices and systems, and on the application of physics in other fields.
+Applied Physics is all about understanding the fundamental laws of the physical world and finding ways to apply those laws in technical solutions.
+Applied Physicists use scientific principles to create or improve practical devices and systems and to contribute to many other fields.
 A great deal of the work done by physicists is not immediately visible.
 But without recent breakthroughs in physics, the mobile phone and the laptop would have been power-guzzling machines that weigh a ton and lab-on-a-chip technology would still be science fiction.

 In this Master’s programme, we aim to balance ‘hardcore’ and engineering physics.
 Research is spread out over clusters, which together reflect essential real-world needs.

 - Physics of Fluids

 - Quantum Physics

 - Nano Electronic Materials

 Research performed at the physics department of the University of Twente belongs to the top of the world and UT has many world-class researchers who will also be your lecturers during your master’s.
 This top-rated programme will expand your knowledge of physics as a whole while giving you the opportunity to specialise in a field of your choice.
 You will have the opportunity to tailor your programme to suit your individual interests and personal ambitions.